atomt/acne/README.md

         include "/etc/nginx/acne.conf";
     }

 The configuration file is loaded from `/etc/acne/config`.
-It will run fine without it, but its highly recommended to at least specify a contact email address for the default account as it is used for account recovery.
+It will run fine without it, but its highly recommended to at least specify a contact email address for the account as it is used for account recovery.

     account.email someone@example.com